ken-excel/RT1_ROS/rosrt/README.md

 PIN #3 of J1102(GND) --- PIN #1(BLACK) of Converder

-## Software

-get source codes from Github repository(https://github.com/alexandrokatayama/rosrt_rt2.git )

-File	|Explanation
---	|--
-src/rosrt_rt2.cpp | source code of ROS node. msg/Rt2Sensor.msg | definition of message from the node. script/sample.py  | sample script to send command to the node.

-Declare the src/rosrt_rt2.cpp as executable in CMakeLists.txt.
-Declare the msg/Rt2Sensor.msg as message in CMakeLists.txt.
-Then build them in the workspace.

 # Operation

 ## Power up the RT.2

-Push power button on the control box.
+Switch on the power on the control box.
+Press power button on the panel.

 ## On the PC